kchatlosh/digiethicsDRI/sections/impact2.md

 The hegemonic racial discourses that associate Blackness with criminality in the United States serve to justify police brutality towards and higher rates of criminalization and mass incarceration of Black people - and these higher rates of policing and incarcerating serve to justify the assumption of their criminality.

-So then when, for eample, someone attempts to make an algorithm to identify potential criminals that is produced through machine learning on crime data (e.g. the number of accused crimes in relation to demographic data) that algorithm will reproduce the racist ideologies and practices that police and incarcerate Black people at a much higher rate - an example we will discuss more later.
+So then when, for eample, someone attempts to make an algorithm to identify potential criminals that is produced through machine learning on crime data (e.g. the number of accused crimes in relation to demographic data) that algorithm will reproduce the racist ideologies and practices that police and incarcerate Black people at a much higher rate.

 Further reading: [Julia Angwen & Jeff Larson, "Bias in Criminal Risk Scores Is Mathematically Inevitable, Researchers Say"](https://www.propublica.org/article/bias-in-criminal-risk-scores-is-mathematically-inevitable-researchers-say)